Benign Overfitting in Single-Head Attention: Proof ideas

 \subsection{Proof ideas for Section~\ref{sec: benign-overfitting-of-optimal-solution}}

-Here we provide the proof sketch for Theorem \ref{thrm: main_thrm_f}.
-There are mainly two parts in our proof: \begin{itemize} \item First we determine the convergence behavior of $\pb$ and $\vb$ when the norm constraint $R$ is sufficiently large.

-\item Using properties derived from this convergence, we can analyze the training and test errors. \end{itemize}

-The first part of the proof builds upon techniques from \citet{ataee2023max}, which shows that jointly solving for $\vb$ and $\pb$ leads to convergence to their respective max-margin solutions.
-While their approach focuses on the asymptotic case where $R, r \rightarrow \infty$ under specific conditions on the training data, our work extends these techniques to the signal-noise data model and provides non-asymptotic results.
+In this subsection we provide the proof sketch for Theorem \ref{thrm: main_thrm_f_multi}.
+Our key proposition is that $\pb_{(r, R)}$ will converge to a direction that focuses on the signal token for clean samples, and $\vb_{(r, R)}$ will converge to the corresponding max-margin solution.
 To begin, consider the output of the attention layer \(\rb_i = \bX_i^{\top} \mathbb{S}(\bX_i \pb)\) which is a combination of signal and noise tokens.
 This can be considered as a ``token selection'' based on softmax probabilities.
-Since $\{\rb_i\}_{i \in [n]}$ determines the model's output, we prove that only by selecting signal tokens for clean samples and noise tokens for noisy samples can we reach the maximum margin when performing SVM on $(\rb_i,y_i)_{i \in [n]}$ and we refer to this as \emph{optimal tokens}.
+Consider the following \textbf{second-token selection} rule: